 LeBow has identified key institutional resources available to students, faculty and professional staff dedicated to enhancing diversity and inclusion within and around our community that we actively share with the LeBow community.
 This is not an exhaustive list – please contact Caitlin Mahon at email@example.com if you would like your resource added.

 Office of Equality and Diversity

 The Office of Equality and Diversity is responsible for compliance with the University’s anti-discrimination policies.
 The office offers a broad array of educational programs to prevent and respond to bias incidents.
-Equality and Diversity engages on a wide variety of issues, including civil rights, domestic violence and sexual assault, being an effective ally, bystander intervention and healthy relationships.
-Reports of discrimination or harassment can be made to this office.

-Student Center for Inclusion and Culture
+Student Center for Diversity and Inclusion

 Study Abroad Office